Mat1971/IRCScripts/Handover/ReadMe.md

 * Server: single word descriptor of the server (eg efnet, undernet, whatever the server is)
 * Channel: this is the name of the DJ channel.
 If you don't know this, you shouldn't be using this script :)
 * Save........

+### Testing in ADI
+* Make sure you're in the DJ server and DJ channel
+* Type this into any window in ADI /test......
+* If this prints a message in the DJ channel, the ADI end of this script is working

 ### Limitations
 * You can stop the countdown by stopping the script in SAM, but (at least in v4.2.2) you can't restart it without restarting SAM